yaobinwen/robin_on_rails/EE/EE.md

 Notes:
 - The particles that contribute the majority of the electricity charge are called the major carrier; the particles that contribute the minority of the electricity charge are called the minor carrier.

+## 10. Law of mass action

+The law of mass action:

+> The product of number of electrons in the conduction band and the number of holes in the valence band is constant at a fixed temperature and is independent of amount of donor and acceptor impurity added.
+>
+> $$
+> np = {n_i}^2 = C
+> $$
+> where
+> - $n_i$ is the intrinsic carrier concentration.
+> - $n$ is the number of electrons in conduction band.
+> - $p$ is the number of holes in valence band.
+> - $C$ is a constant.

+## 11. Drift current & diffusion current

+### 11.1 Drift current

+The flow of charge carriers, which is due to the applied voltage or electric field is called **drift current**.

+### 11.2 Diffusion current

+The process by which, charge carriers (electrons or holes) in a semiconductor moves from a region of higher concentration to a region of lower concentration is called diffusion.

 ## Other terms

 - [Electric field](https://www.physics-and-radio-electronics.com/electromagnetics/electrostatics/electric-field.html)
+- [Charge carrier](https://www.physics-and-radio-electronics.com/electronic-devices-and-circuits/semiconductor/majority-and-minority-carriers.html): The particle that carries electrical charge.
+- [Generation of carriers](https://www.physics-and-radio-electronics.com/electronic-devices-and-circuits/semiconductor/generation-and-recombination.html): When valence electrons absorb energy and jump into the conduction band, they become free electrons which are a type of charge carriers.
+Meanwhile, the electron holes they create are another type of charge carriers.
+- [Recombination of carriers](https://www.physics-and-radio-electronics.com/electronic-devices-and-circuits/semiconductor/generation-and-recombination.html): The process by which free electrons and the holes get eliminated is called recombination of carriers.